Distilleries/FormBuilder/README.md

 # Laravel 4 Form Builder

 Based on laravel-form-builder (https://github.com/kristijanhusak/laravel-form-builder).
-We add default no editable form and few complex form fields.
+I add default no editable form and few complex form fields.
-We add the validation system directly in the form part.
+I add the validation system directly in the form part.

 This package is use into the [Expendable cms](https://github.com/Distilleries/Expendable) and [DatatableBuilder package](https://github.com/Distilleries/DatatableBuilder).
 You can have look to see the usage.